 On 16 December 1997 Scalpay's oldest resident, 103 year old Mrs Kirsty Morrison, became the first person since the ice age to cross the 300 metre wide Sound of Scalpay without using a boat.
 Mrs Morrison was in the first of a convoy of cars to cross the £6.4m Scalpay Bridge.
 In the eyes of some this fixed connection between Scalpay and Harris ended Scalpay's separate existence as an island.

 This was only the latest twist in a long story of a populous small island that has used its natural assets to make a good living from the sea.
 Scalpay measures just three miles by two, yet has a population of around 300 people (322 in 2001 and 291 in 2011).
 This is rather lower than the peak of 636 in 1931, but is about the same as it was through the 1800s.
-This makes Scalpay feel more urban than just about anywhere else in the Western Isles outside Stornoway: but it certainly doesn't detract from the beauty of the island.
+This makes parts of Scalpay feel more urban than just about anywhere else in the Western Isles outside Stornoway: but it certainly doesn't detract from the beauty of the island.

 The south-west coast of the island faces into the shelter of Loch Tarbert and is deeply indented and protected by a line of small islands.
 The indentations forms two superb natural harbours, North Harbour and South Harbour: amongst the best in the Western Isles.
 From 1912 Stornoway was the focus of the Scottish herring fishing industry and home to over 1,000 boats.
 Many of these made use of Scalpay's harbours in preference to Tarbert or sometimes Stornoway itself.